Work Exchange - 2018

 Q: How do I apply to be a participant?

-A: First, review the list of open positions and choose the one position that is the best fit for you, then download the application, fill it out on your computer and email it to our Office Manager.
+A: First, review the list of open positions and choose the one position that is the best fit for you, then download the application, fill it out on your computer and email it to our Operations Manager.
 If you are having difficulty filling the application form out on the computer, read over the "How to Apply" section on the open Positions page.

 Q: Are there any fees required for application?